alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-export-drugs-and-medicines.markdown

 ---
 layout: guidance
-title: Get a licence to export drugs and medicines
+title: Get a licence to export human drugs and medicines
 summary: You must have a licence to export certain drugs and medicines.
 permalink: /guidance/get-a-licence-to-export-drugs-and-medicines.html
 topic: